Required Posting FAQs

 Reminder: On January 1, 2019, the minimum wage increased to $11.00/hour for employers with 25 or less employees and $12.00/hour for employers with 26 or more employees.
 This requires an updated posting (California Minimum Wage notice).

-Mandatory updates were approved to the Family Care and Medical Leave (CFRA Leave) and Pregnancy Disability notice, (now called the Family Care and Medical Leave and Pregnancy Disability Leave notice), adding information about the New Parent Leave Act (NPLA).
+Mandatory updates were approved by the DFEH to the Family Care and Medical Leave (CFRA Leave) and Pregnancy Disability notice, (now called the Family Care and Medical Leave and Pregnancy Disability Leave notice), adding information about the New Parent Leave Act (NPLA).
 Effective April 1, 2019, this is a new posting requirement for California employers covered by the NPLA (20 to 49 employees) and an updated posting requirement for those covered by CFRA (50 or more employees).
-The California Department of Fair Employment and Housing (DFEH) is expected to release the notice by April 1, 2019.

 Q: Are there pamphlet updates?

-Effective January 1, 2019, there are mandatory updates to the Paid Family Leave pamphlet (Rev 16; 12/18), as well as to the Unemployment Insurance pamphlet (updates to claims instructions).
+Effective January 1, 2019, there were mandatory updates to the Paid Family Leave pamphlet (Rev 16; 12/18), as well as to the Unemployment Insurance pamphlet (updates to claims instructions).

 Q: Where should I display the posters?

 A: Display the posters in a conspicuous place where all employees and applicants can easily read it, such as a break room, common hallway, payroll office or other common location.
 You must also display posters in each company location.

 Q: What other information must be distributed to employees?

 - For Your Benefit (DE 2320).
 This pamphlet explains California's Unemployment Insurance, Disability Insurance and Paid Family Leave programs, and must be distributed when an employer discharges or lays off an employee, places an employee on a leave of absence, or when an employee resigns.